chef/chef-web-docs/chef_master/source/resource_subversion.rst

 ``destination``
    **Ruby Type:** String

    The location path to which the source is to be cloned, checked out, or exported.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``group``
    **Ruby Types:** String, Integer